KageKirin/polymer-cdn/README.md

 # Polymer-CDN

-The Polymer components.
+The Polymer element catalog.

-Repo is used as submodule for other projects, or as a CDN (via [RawGit](http://www.rawgit.com)) for simple tests.
+Repo to be used as submodule for other projects, or as a CDN (via [RawGit](http://www.rawgit.com)) for simple tests.

+## Reason for this project

+- installation procedure for Polymer and all of its elements is confusing, or impractical at best (that is, when it works);
+- just want to test some elements without going through the installation procedure again;
+- can't use npm, bower, gulp etc at work (because of an overly picky proxy and because changing employers might not be practical atm);
+- want to include Polymer elements into a web page, but want to maintain their version separately;
+- *feel free to add more reasons*

 ## Status